shaytran/housemarket_analysis/README.md

 * Visualizing complex data for easy interpretation and insights.

-![Line charts of the economic factors](images/economicfactors_plots.png) *Caption: Description of the image.*
+![Line charts of the economic factors](images/economicfactors_plots.png) *Figure 1: Line plots of the economic factors from 2013 to 2021.*

 ![corrplot chart](/images/corr.png)

-*Correlation plot using `corrplot` to observe how the 8 economic factors are correlated to one another.*
+*Figure 2: Correlation plot using `corrplot` to observe how the 8 economic factors are correlated to one another.*

 The HTML version of the analysis, generated from the R Markdown file, is available in this repository.
 You can download it [here](correlation_analysis.html).

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.